-Petroleum is primarily the outcome of a long process during which herbage like algae and fern in the interstices of rocks is exposed to the chemical effects of various bacteria.
+Petroleum is primarily the outcome of a long process during which herbage like algae and fern in the layers of rocks is exposed to the chemical effects of various bacteria.
 Today the origin of petroleum is believed to be organic material.
-Pastures created before man was created were destined to turn in time to petroleum within the framework of the ecological balance of the world.
-Oily organic residues decomposed beneath the floor of the seas for millions of years.
+Pastures created before man was created were destined to turn in time to petroleum within the framework of the ecological balance of the world; oily organic residues decomposed beneath the floor of the seas for millions of years.
 The underlying oily substance eventually was transformed into petroleum.

 Petroleum presents the properties of “floodwater.”
-Petroleum, more often than not, moves away from where it was originally formed.
+Petroleum, usually moves away from where it was originally formed.
 It does not have a settling property.
-Petroleum behaves like flood liquid, traveling long distances and collecting at spots where it comes across hard rocks without pores.
-Petroleum beds have been discovered in places where they were found as deposits, hindered from continuing their course.
+Petroleum behaves like flood liquid, traveling long distances and gathering at spots where it comes across hard rocks without pores.

 In brief, petroleum, as described in the verses, is